joe7575/pdp13/README.md

 - Output possibilities like color lamp and 7-segment node
 - Compatible to TechAge to be able control machines
 - Installable assembler application `vm16asm` (on your PC)
+- J/OS operating system to be able to boot from drive
+- Many ASM stdlib and example files

 On client side Minetest 5.4 is recommended (font=mono)